Update

 Grant Support + Tools

-Employers who apply and are approved to participate in MTC SHIFT can receive funding for up to 75% of both the setup and three-year subscription costs for commute-management platforms offered by Luum, RideAmigos or RideShark, and covering as many as 3,000 employees each.
+Employers who applied and were approved to participate in MTC SHIFT receive funding for up to 75% of both the setup and three-year subscription costs for commute-management platforms offered by Luum, RideAmigos or RideShark, and covering as many as 3,000 employees each.

 These platforms offer various features to: